Kyriosity/read-write/README+/pencraft/README+/tech_docu.md

 Any previous version, description of a similar product, or freeware templates.

-Reading other works may inspire but not for plagiarism.
+Reading other materials may inspire (and not for plagiarism).

 ### Requirements